mhpaler/ets/docs/js-client-quickstart.md

 pnpm install
 ```

-Next, make sure you have a [Metamask wallet](https://blog.thirdweb.com/guides/create-a-metamask-wallet/), the secret recovery phrase for that wallet, and [some test Matic](https://blog.thirdweb.com/guides/get-matic-on-polygon-mumbai-testnet-faucet/) in one or more of the first 6 accounts.
+Next, make sure you have a [Metamask wallet](https://blog.thirdweb.com/guides/create-a-metamask-wallet/), the secret recovery phrase for that wallet, and some [Arbitrum Sepolia ETH](https://faucet.quicknode.com/arbitrum/sepolia/) in one or more of the first 6 accounts.

-Finally, from the root of ETS, make a copy of `example.env`, save as `.env` and add your secret recovery phrase to `MNEMONIC_MUMBAI` and a free [Alchemy API](https://www.alchemy.com/) key for Polygon Mumbai to `ALCHEMY_MUMBAI`.
+Finally, from the root of ETS, make a copy of `example.env`, save as `.env` and add your secret recovery phrase to `MNEMONIC_TESTNET` and a free [Alchemy API](https://www.alchemy.com/) key for Arbitrum Sepolia to `ALCHEMY_ARBITRUM_SEPOLIA`.

 Note: All commands are issued from within the contracts package.